jeffubayi/jifunze/README.md

 ## 🗣️ About this project

-I want to create a phonics sound page that I can save on my phone and have to hand when reading with my daughter who's just started learning to read.
+I want to create a vocal e-learning page that I can save on my phone and have to hand when reading with my niece who's just started learning to read.
 I often need to find out what a certain sound is and end up googling it every time.
 I need something quick and easy to click on.

 - Simple idea - a list of sounds to listen to ✔️